-Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2015 edition of the I-Codes®.
+Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2015 edition.
 Deletion indicators in the form of an arrow (➡) are provided in the margin where an entire section, paragraph, exception or table has been deleted or an item in a list of items or a table has been deleted.

 A single asterisk [] placed in the margin indicates that text or a table has been relocated within the code.
 A double asterisk [] placed in the margin indicates that the text or table immediately following it has been relocated there from elsewhere in the code.
-The following table indicates such relocations in the 2020 edition of the Fire Code of New York State.
+The following table indicates such relocations in the 2018 edition of the International Fire Code.